jm0nsta96/jm0nsta96.github.io/_posts/2016-12-2-thoughts.md

 I thought...

 ### Overall Thoughts
 Although I did take my professors advice and I tried to learn HTML and Python over the summer.
 I still feel as though I struggled a lot in this class, because everything was so brand new to me and I was trying to learn so many different languages at once.
-Before this class I had never worked with Python, HTML, Postgres or any type of SQL Query Language, or building websites.
+Before this class I had never worked with Python, HTML, Postgres or any type of SQL Query Language, or with building websites or applications.
 I feel like I should have waited and taken this class after going through a few more courses here at the university, especially CPSC 348 – Web Application Development.

 ### References
 * Beighley, Lynn.
 Head First SQL.
 Beijing: O'Reilly Media, 2007.
 Print.